Vungle/simple-sentinel/README.md

     - `redisOptions` (**Object**) is the object that is passed to createClient as options.
 Default is `{}`.
     - `refreshTimeout` (**Number**) is the number of milliseconds between attempts to fetch configurations from redis.
 Normally, we use events emitted to us through sentinel's pub/sub mechanism, but we always have this as a fallback should a message not make it to us.
 Default is 60000.
     - `timeout` (**Number**) is the connect timeout in milliseconds for connecting to a sentinel server.
 Default is 500.
-    - `watchedReplicaNames` (**Array**) is an Array of the String names of Replicas to watch.
+    - `watchedNames` (**Array**) is an Array of the String names of Replicas to watch.
 Default is to watch everything that a sentinel is currently watching.

 ##### Event: "error"